Xi Jiangdou’s candidate for secretary of the 20th National Congress of Political and Legal Committee draws attention | Xi Jinping | Knife handle | Wang Xiaohong-breakinglatest.news-Breaking Latest News

 The Nikkei said Zhou Yongkang, a former secretary of the Political and Legal Committee with close ties to Jiang Zemin, reportedly tried to block the handover of the power of the Communist Party leader from Hu Jintao to Xi Jinping.
 When Xi Jinping took power, he set out to “reform” the Political and Legal Committee, eroding the influence of the secretary of the Political and Legal Committee, essentially demoting the post from Politburo Standing Committee member to Politburo member.

-Zhou Yongkang was sentenced to life in prison on suspicion of corruption.
+Although Zhou Yongkang was sentenced to life in prison in 2015 for alleged corruption.
 He is by far the most powerful member of Xi Jinping’s anti-corruption campaign.
 But Xi Jinping cannot root out the influence of his political opponents.
 When Xi Jinping took office, Meng Jianzhu was the secretary of the Political and Legal Committee.
 Meng was closely related to Jiang Zemin and Zeng Qinghong.
 Guo Shengkun, the current secretary of the Political and Legal Committee, is seen as belonging to the Zeng Qinghong faction.
 Guo is not considered close to Xi Jinping.

 It is unclear whether Xi Jinping can successfully shape the leadership of the Political and Legal Committee in his favor at the 20th Party Congress.
 Samantha Hoffman, a sinologist at the Australian Strategic Policy Institute, told the Financial Times that the Politics and Law Committee was crucial to stability.
 In CCP politics, it is said that a leader who has a firm grasp of the military and political law can enjoy so-called “stability” of power.